Home (Kingswood album)

-Home is the sixth studio Australian alternative rock group Kingswood.
+Home is the sixth studio album by Australian alternative rock group Kingswood.
 The album was announced in October 2022 and released on 24 February 2023.
 The album peaked at number 15 on the ARIA Charts.

 Reception

 Bruce Baker from The AU Review said "Home features rich story telling, some sweet guitars and beautiful harmonies.
 From the hopefull sorrow of 'One Too Many Times' the celebration of acceptance and contentment in 'Burning Holes' and the shredding guitars in 'Last One's Kicking In', Home is their strongest work to date."

 Lars Brandle from Rolling Stone Australia gave the album 3.5 out of 5 describing the album as "A set that strolls deep into blues-rock territory and invites us to come along".